 Supply Chain Manager

 Colin started his career in the pharmaceutical industry where he experienced a number of technical roles in a manufacturing environment.
 After five years, he left to read for a degree in accounting and finance at Lancaster University.
 Colin has a keen interest in business development and commercial management and joined WCM from a management position at the Port of Workington where his role had centred around specialist logistics and programme management.

-Henry originally joined WCM in February 2018 as an intern and mentee and following his six-month placement, became a full-time member of the WCM team.
+Henry joined WCM in February 2018 as an intern and following his six-month placement, became a full-time member of the WCM team.
 Henry works alongside the Technical Team, researching data and writing reports and documents including studies on seismicity.

 Henry actively participates in the WCM mentoring programme and is currently learning more about the corporate finance function and strategic business planning.

-Jasmine is WCM’s recruitment and training lead, supporting our pre-registration, engagement, apprenticeship and employee development programmes.
-She graduated from Camborne School of Mines in 2016 with a bachelor’s degree in Applied Geology.
-Afterwards, she went on to complete a postgraduate certificate of education in 2017.
+Jasmine is the WCM training lead, supporting our pre-registration, engagement, apprenticeship and employee development programmes.
+She graduated from Camborne School of Mines in 2016 with a bachelor’s degree in Applied Geology and then went on to complete a postgraduate certificate of education in 2017.
 As a qualified geography teacher, Jasmine has developed skills which enable her to communicate effectively with both training suppliers and job applicants.

 Junior Mining Engineer